-Investors should note that for the Class AFF (Hedged) Shares and the Class B (Hedged) Shares it is intended to hedge the currency risk between the Base Currency and the currency exposures within the portfolio against the currency in which Class AFF (Hedged) Shares and Class B (Hedged) Shares are designated.
-Class AFF (Hedged) Shares and Class B (Hedged) Shares are designed to provide investors in those Classes with hedged currency exposure while enabling such investors to participate to the maximum extent possible in the same performance of the common pool of assets as other investors, even though their exposure to the Fund is obtained through a different currency from the Base Currency of the Fund.
-Any financial derivative instruments used to implement such hedging with respect to the Class AFF (Hedged) Shares and the Class B (Hedged) Shares shall be assets or liabilities of the Fund as a whole but the gains or losses on, and the costs of the relevant financial derivative instruments, will be attributable solely to the Class AFF (Hedged) Share Class and the Class B (Hedged) Share Class.
+Investors should note that for the Class B (Hedged) Shares, it is intended to hedge the currency risk between the Base Currency and the currency exposures within the portfolio against the currency in which Class B (Hedged) Shares are designated.
+Class B (Hedged) Shares are designed to provide investors in that Share Class with hedged currency exposure while enabling such investors to participate to the maximum extent possible in the same performance of the common pool of assets as other investors, even though their exposure to the Fund is obtained through a different currency from the Base Currency of the Fund.
+Any financial derivative instruments used to implement such hedging with respect to the Class B (Hedged) Shares shall be assets or liabilities of the Fund as a whole but the gains or losses on, and the costs of the relevant financial derivative instruments, will be attributable solely to the Class B (Hedged) Shares.

-It is not intended to hedge the currency risk between the Base Currency or the currency exposures within the portfolio against the currencies in which each of Class AFF Shares, Class B (USD) Shares, Class B (EUR) Shares, Class B (GBP) Shares, Class C Shares, Class D Shares, Class E (USD) and Class E (GBP) Shares are designated.
+It is not intended to hedge the currency risk between the Base Currency or the currency exposures within the portfolio against the currencies in which each of Class A (USD) Shares, Class A (EUR) Shares, Class A (GBP) Shares, Class B (USD) Shares, Class B (EUR) Shares, Class C (USD) Shares, Class C (EUR) Shares, and Class C (GBP) Shares are designated.